What Exactly Is the US Intellectual Property? | LegaMart Articles

 A trade secret cannot be registered with the government, but it still has intellectual property protection.
 The procedural systems and formulas that contribute to competitive advantage are included here.

-Article 1 Section 8, Clause 8 of the U.S. Constitution allows I.P. laws for copyright and patents, i.e. congress is given powers to give authors and inventors exclusive rights in their writings and inventions for a limited period.
-Patents are governed by the Patent Act and administered by the U.S. Patent and Trademark Office (USPTO), while Copyright Act governs copyright.
-Trademarks, on the other hand, are governed by Lanham Act, and the same is equally administered by USPTO.
-Trade secrets are protected under Uniform Trade Secrets Act (U.T.S.A.) and common law.
+Article 1 Section 8, Clause 8 of the US constitution allows IP laws for copyright and patents i.e congress is given powers to give authors and inventors exclusive rights in their writings and inventions for a limited period of time.
+Patents are governed by the Patent Act and administered by the US Patent and Trademark Office (USPTO), while Copyright Act governs copyright.
+Trademarks, on the other hand are governed by Lanham Act, and USPTO equally administers the same.
+Furthermore, trade secrets are protected under Uniform Trade Secrets Act (UTSA) and common law.

-Additionally, many international treaties set some standards for Intellectual Property protection worldwide.
-Most countries have ratified some treaties, and the U.S.A. is no exception.
-The following are I.P. agreements that the U.S.A. has ratified; –
+Additionally, many international treaties have set some standards for Intellectual Property protection worldwide, most countries have ratified some of the treaties, and the USA is no exception.
+The following are IP agreements that the USA has ratified:

-• The Paris Convention – this convention applies to I.P. protection in the widest sense, covering diverse I.P. rights such as patents, trademarks, unfair competition, industrial design, geographical indication etc. Once a country ratifies this treaty, any person from the said country can apply for I.P. protection in any other signatory state.
-The said I.P. protection would be accorded the same enforcement rights and status in that country.
+The Paris Convention – This convention applies to IP protection in the widest sense, covering diverse IP rights such as patents, trademarks, unfair competition, industrial design, geographical indication etc. Once a country ratifies this treaty, any person from the said country can apply for IP protection in any other signatory state.
+The said IP protection would be accorded the same enforcement rights and status as a national of that country.

-• The Berne Convention – this convention protects literacy and artistic work.
-The convention provides automatic protection to members of signatory countries such that each member state recognises the published works of persons from other member states as the works of their nationals.
+The Berne Convention – This convention protects literacy and artistic work.
+The convention provides for automatic protection to members of signatory countries such that each member state recognises the published works of persons from other member states as the works of their nationals.

-• The Madrid Protocol – This protocol is a central system used by member states to obtain trademark protection through the worldwide registration of trademarks from other member states through a single application.
+The Madrid Protocol – This protocol is a central system used by member states to obtain trademark protection through the worldwide registration of trademarks from other member states through a single application.
+This international agreement provides a streamlined process for securing global trademark rights, including the ability to Trademark a Logo in the UK, by filing a single application that covers multiple jurisdictions.

 No matter who you are, our services provide a fast, efficient, and cost-effective way to protect your inventions, trademarks, or designs.
-Contact us to hire a professional IP lawyer.
+Contact us to hire a lawyer.

 How Can You Protect Your Intellectual Property?